Effective Hamiltonian approach to kinetic Ising models: Application to an infinitely long-range Husimi-Temperley model: Effective Hamiltonian approach to kinetic Ising models

 where

 In lattice models with local spin interactions the $O(N)$ scaling of ${\cal H}^0$ is a consequence of the summation over $N$ lattice sites.
-If configurations $\pmb{\sigma}$ and $\pmb{\sigma}^\prime$ differ only locally, the difference in Eq.\ (\ref{delta}) in such models vanishes at large distances from the region of the flipping spins so the summations over sites will be spatially restricted leading to $\Delta^{{\cal H}^0}=O(1)$, hence, all terms in Eq.\ (\ref{r}) will be of order unity.
+If configurations $\pmb{\sigma}$ and $\pmb{\sigma}^\prime$ differ only locally, then the difference in Eq.\ (\ref{delta}) in such models vanishes at large distances from the flipping spin so the summation over sites will be spatially restricted leading to $\Delta^{{\cal H}^0}=O(1)$, hence, all terms in Eq.\ (\ref{r}) will be of order unity.
+(The locality will be discussed in more detail below in Sec.\ \ref{local_int}.)

 We note that Eq.\ (\ref{delta}) is antisymmetric under the exchange of spin arguments so the denominator in Eq.\ (\ref{r}) is the same for both terms in Eq.\ (\ref{ME}).
 Replacing it by a constant can simplify ME while preserving its qualitative features \cite{PRE96,chakrabarti_dynamic_1999}.
 In the present paper, however, more complex Glauber prescription (\ref{rss'}) will be used for compatibility with the majority of literature on the kinetic HTM (see, e.g., Refs.\ \cite{tome_dynamic_1990,mori_asymptotic_2010} and references therein).